4 Skincare Tips for Anyone to Kickstart A Basic Routine

 Excess sebum on the skin clogs up the pores, upping your risk for inflammation and acne breakouts.
 Ingredients such as salicylic acid, tea tree oil, witch hazel, natural clay, and charcoal help control oil and aid in exfoliation.
 Manage greasiness with a product like POND'S Clay Foam, which detoxifies with D-Toxx Charcoal Technology.

-Leaves skin supple and glowingPOND’S Mineral Clay Facial Foam White Beauty
+Leaves skin supple and glowingPOND’S Mineral Clay Facial Foam Bright Beauty

 To soothe and prevent irritation, the key is to choose gentle, natural ingredients like Vitamin E, aloe vera, hyaluronic acid, and natural plant extracts.
 Dove Body Wash Sensitive Skin has a hypoallergenic formula that’s perfect for delicate skin.